nikolagsiderov/APPartment/README.md

 # What I have learned

+* Further experience with generics
 * Further experience with abstractions
-* Use of asynchronous programming
+* Further experience with asynchronous programming
 * Ability to publish project with Azure
 * Basic work with SignalR
 * Creating custom logos with Photoshop